Yonatan Gat: Solo career

 After Monotonix's final world tour in 2011, Gat went on to earn a bachelor of arts in anthropology from Columbia University.
-Soon after, Gat settled in New York City and began recording and performing as a bandleader and solo artist, engaging Gal Lazer (drums) and Sergio Sayeg (bass) as his core studio collaborators, while expanding his projects to include musicians such as Brian Chase (Yeah Yeah Yeahs), Greg Saunier (Deerhoof), and Thor Harris (Swans).
+Soon after, Gat settled in New York City and began recording and performing as a bandleader and solo artist, engaging Gal Lazer (drums) and Sergio Sayeg (bass) as his core studio collaborators, while expanding his projects into collaborations with musicians such as Medicine Singers, Lee Ranaldo, Laraaji, Brian Chase (Yeah Yeah Yeahs), Jaimie Branch, Ikue Mori, and Thor Harris (Swans).

 Gat began touring the United States and Europe both as headliner and sharing the stage with artists such as Thee Oh Sees and Sun Ra Arkestra, often performing his set on the floor in the middle of the audience.
 He released his debut EP, Iberian Passage, written and recorded while he was living in Portugal, in the spring of 2014 on Joyful Noise Recordings.
 His full-length studio album debut, Director, followed in 2015.
 Within months of Director's premiere, an EP produced by Steve Albini, titled Physical Copy, followed.

 Gat's second album, Universalists, was released through Joyful Noise on 4 May 2018.
 In that same year, the artist went on to release a split 7-inch with Os Mutantes, was featured as guest guitarist on the Nigerien band Tal National's new album, and premiered a collaboration with a Rhode Island Algonquin powwow drum ensemble—Eastern Medicine Singers.
-The album's release was followed by a world tour, featuring an eight-piece band, which included members of his own ensemble of longtime collaborators as well as the Indigenous American drummers and singers of Eastern Medicine Singers.
+The album's release was followed by a world tour, featuring an eight-piece band, which included members of his own ensemble of longtime collaborators playing alongside the Indigenous American drummers and singers of Eastern Medicine Singers, a project that later developed into the collective Medicine Singers.
+Gat's third solo album, which featured Greg Saunier (Deerhoof) on drums, was his reinterpretation of Antonín Dvořák's American String Quartet, substituting the string quartet's two violins, viola, and cello with electric guitar, bass guitar, electric organ, and drums.